 Pensthorpe Park in Norfolk is a natural conservation park for birds, mammals, invertebrates and plants.
-It’s managed by Pensthorpe Conservation Trust and offers people the opportunity to see a diverse range of natural habitats close up.
-We visited during winter where the landscape is leafless and a little bleak however I can imagine that during the summer months it would be a joy to see the colours of flowering plants and trees.
+It’s managed by Pensthorpe Conservation Trust and offers families with kids the opportunity to see a diverse range of natural habitats close up.
+We visited during winter where the landscape is leafless and a little bleak however during the summer months it would be a joy to see the colours of flowering plants and trees.
 If you’re looking for things to do with kids in Norfolk, read this so you know what to expect.

-At the entrance you will see a chalk board with handwriting telling you of all the animal sightings there have been recently.
+At the entrance you will see a chalkboard with handwriting telling you of all the animal sightings there have been recent.
 When we went there were sixty-two different sightings of animals – now that is surely worth paying for?
 Given that Norfolk is of vital importance to many species in recent decline, I don’t object to paying to assist in the preservation of habitats or animals just once!

 If you’re visiting in the winter, you’ll need to wear boots and thick socks.
 It was a little fresh out and there were plenty of puddles and boggy areas.